 Remote Field (RF) testing is an electromagnetic examination which utilizes the through transmission effect to produce a resultant field that is affected by anomalies and is measured a few tube diameters away from the AC excitation source, without any tube magnetization or saturation.
 RFT is used primarily for the inspection of ferromagnetic tubing.
 This inspection consists of a full-length examination performed from the inside diameter with equal inner and outer surface discontinuity detection and sizing.
 The objective of this technique is to detect ID and OD degradation such as corrosion, erosion, pitting, fretting and gradual wall loss generally found in ferromagnetic tubing.

 Near Field (NF) examination is similar to the externally referenced method however uses a near field transmitter and receiver coil inducing eddy currents axially, radially and circumferentially, in the tube wall.
 NFT operates in the same frequency as remote field technology as such is only suited for ferromagnetic materials.
 NFT is highly sensitive to defects close to structures such as supports, tube sheets and similar.

 Internal Rotary Inspection service (IRIS) is an ultrasonic method sensitive to both ID and OD forms of volumetric wall loss.
 Measurements as accurate as +/- .005 Inches can be obtained.
-However, IRIS accuracy and sensitivity are compromised when in used with the presence o ID or OD deposits, bends, geometry changes.
-Tube Cleanliness is critical for this method.
+However, IRIS accuracy and sensitivity are compromised when in used with the presence of ID or OD deposits, bends, geometry changes.
+Tube cleanliness is critical for this method.
 IRIS is not sensitive to non-volumetric forms of degradation such as cracking.